-- (1) Each co-oriented arc of \mathcal{A} is labeled by an element of $V(\Gamma)$ or its inverse such that arcs with opposite orientations have inverse labels.
-Moreover, if two arcs of \mathcal{A} intersect then the generators corresponding to their labels are adjacent in Γ . - (2) With its induced orientation, ∂D represents a cyclic conjugate of the word w.
-In other words, there is a point $ \in \partial D$ such that traversing ∂D according to its orientation starting at and recording the labels of the arcs of \mathcal{A} so encountered spells the word w.
+- (1) Each co-oriented arc of \mathcal{A} is labeled by an element of $V(\Gamma)$.
+Moreover, if two arcs of \mathcal{A} intersect, then the generators corresponding to their labels are adjacent in Γ . - (2) With its induced orientation, ∂D represents a cyclic conjugate of the word w in the following manner: there is a point $ \in \partial D$ such that w is spelled by starting at , traversing ∂D according to its orientation, and recording the labels of the arcs of \mathcal{A} so encountered, according to their co-orientation.
+The latter means that, at each intersection of an arc of \mathcal{A} with ∂D , the corresponding element of $V(\Gamma)$ is recorded if the co-orientation of the arc coincides with the orientation of ∂D , and its inverse is recorded otherwise.